Geoff Walker (curler)

 Geoff Walker (born November 28, 1985) is a Canadian curler, currently living in Edmonton, Alberta.
-He currently plays lead for the Brad Gushue rink.
-He was the Men's World Champion in 2017 and won silver the following year in 2018.
-A six-time national champion, he won the Brier in 2017, 2018, 2020, 2022, 2023 and 2024.
+He currently plays lead on Team Brendan Bottcher.
+He was the longtime lead for Brad Gushue.
+He was the 2022 Winter Olympics bronze medalist, 2017 World Champion and a six-time national champion (2017, 2018, 2020, 2022, 2023 and 2024).
 Walker was a two-time World Junior Champion when he won gold in 2006 and 2007.

 Career

 Walker was born in Beaverlodge, Alberta, to Alan and Lorraine.
 He began curling at the age of 12.
 As a junior, Walker played for the Charley Thomas rink in Grande Prairie, Alberta.
 In 2006, the team won the Canadian and World Junior Curling Championships.
 Walker was too old to stay with the rink for the 2007 Canadian Junior Championships.
 He was invited to join the team after they won the event as their alternate for the 2007 World Junior Curling Championships.
 The World Juniors allows curlers to be one year older than the Canadian Juniors.
 As the alternate, Walker won his second straight World Junior Championship.

 After Juniors, Walker joined the Kurt Balderston rink as his second.
 The team missed the playoffs at the 2008 Boston Pizza Cup (the Alberta provincial championship) but qualified for the playoffs at the 2009 Boston Pizza Cup, where they lost to James Pahl.
 After missing the playoffs again at the 2010 Boston Pizza Cup, Walker left the team to form his own rink.
 Walker would do well on his own and went all the way to the semifinal of the 2011 Boston Pizza Cup, where he lost to Kevin Koe.

 After the 2010–11 season, Walker left Alberta to join the Brad Gushue rink in Newfoundland as his lead.
 The team won the 2012 Newfoundland and Labrador Tankard, earning the team a spot at the 2012 Tim Hortons Brier, Walker's first.
 The team finished in seventh with a 5–6 record.
 The team would win the provincial title the following year as well at the 2013 Newfoundland and Labrador Tankard.
 The team would make the playoffs at the 2013 Tim Hortons Brier with an 8–3 record.
 They would lose the 3 vs. 4 game to Northern Ontario's Brad Jacobs and the bronze medal game to Ontario's Glenn Howard.
 The Gushue rink failed to make the playoffs at the 2014 Tim Hortons Brier after going 6–5 in the round robin.
 They would improve on their best finish at the 2015 Tim Hortons Brier, where they lost in the semifinal to Team Canada, skipped by Pat Simmons.
 During the 2014–15 season, Walker would also win his first Grand Slam of Curling event, the 2014 Masters and the 2014 Canadian Open.